As temperatures warm in Buffalo following a deadly winter storm, melting snow and rain could cause minor flooding - KTVZ

 Erie County officials say they are preparing for the flood threat by digging drainage ditches so the snow melt is more gradual.
 A stockpile of pumps, hoses and generators is also in place.

-The death toll in Erie County has climbed to 39, Polocarz said Thursday, though officials expect that number to rise as medical examiners perform autopsies in cases believed to be blizzard-related deaths.
+The death toll in Erie County has climbed to 39, Poloncarz said Thursday, though officials expect that number to rise as medical examiners perform autopsies in cases believed to be blizzard-related deaths.
+Dozens of others in more than 10 other states also died as last week’s winter storm slammed most of the country.

-Some families have still not found their missing loved ones, he said, as devastating accounts continue to emerge of residents being found dead in snowbanks, trapped in their cars or in their homes.
-One Buffalo mother went out on Christmas Eve, telling her daughter that she’d be right back, only for for her body to be found a few hundred feet from their home.
+Some families in the Buffalo area have still not found their missing loved ones, he said, as devastating accounts continue to emerge of residents being found dead in snowbanks, trapped in their cars or in their homes.
+One Buffalo mother went out on Christmas Eve, telling her daughter that she’d be right back, only for her body to be found a few hundred feet from their home.

-Some officials have received criticism over how the crisis and subsequent cleanup was handled, including questions over whether a driving ban, which went into effect Friday at 9:30 a.m. as the storm hit, should have been implemented sooner.
-Officials have said that emergency personnel were unable to respond to some calls for help due to severe storm conditions or roadways blocked by cars.
+Questions have been raised over how the crisis and subsequent cleanup was handled, including whether a driving ban, which went into effect last Friday at 9:30 a.m. as the storm hit, should have been implemented sooner.
+Officials have said emergency personnel couldn’t respond to some calls for help due to severe storm conditions or roadways blocked by cars.

 One contracted Buffalo EMT told CNN she was stuck in her ambulance for hours Friday as she tried to respond to a call.
 “The main reason we were getting stuck is because there were cars in the way,” said Joycelyn Benton.

-Benton said she thinks officials could have deployed snow plows and National Guard resources earlier and instituted the travel ban sooner to keep cars off the street.
-Poloncarz has said two-thirds of the equipment dispatched to help clear snow during the height of the storm got stuck.
+Officials could have deployed snow plows and National Guard resources earlier and instituted the travel ban sooner to keep cars off the street, Benton said.
+Two-thirds of the equipment dispatched to help clear snow during the height of the storm got stuck, Poloncarz has said.

+Still, Poloncarz has defended the timing of the driving ban, saying county leaders wanted to give third-shift workers enough time to get home.
+The rule was in place before whiteout conditions began, he’s said, also noting while “maybe we wish we had done it an hour or two beforehand … the buck stops with me.”

 Erie County remains under a state of emergency and the deactivation of the declaration “will still take some time” Poloncarz said.

-Note: Correction: A previous version of this story misspelled the last name of Erie County Executive Mark Poloncarz.